louiso109/louiso109/README.md

 - 👋 Hi, I’m @louiso109
 - 👀 I’m interested in automated testing
 - 🌱 I’m currently learning how to create automated tests using Cypress
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m not looking to collaborate on anything at the moment
-- 📫 How to reach me ...
+- 📫 How to reach me: just say my name three times and I will appear

 <!---
 louiso109/louiso109 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.